How To Start A Nonprofit In New Mexico

 If your nonprofit intends to solicit or distribute charitable contributions, you’ll need to register as a New Mexico charity with the NM Office of the Attorney General, although religious and educational nonprofits are typically exempt from registering.
 You’ll also need to renew your nonprofit’s registration annually six (6) months after the end of your nonprofit’s fiscal year.

-One nice thing about New Mexico is that registering as a charity doesn’t cost a thing, and it’s also free to renew your registration, but the application does require various attachments, including your nonprofit’s articles of incorporation, bylaws, and IRS determination letter.
+One nice thing about New Mexico is that registering as a charity doesn’t cost a thing, and it’s also free to renew your registration, but the application does require various attachments, including your nonprofit’s Articles of Incorporation, bylaws, and IRS determination letter.

 Open a Bank Account for Your New Mexico Nonprofit